Mernda Park Primary School

 Writing

-In term 1, we will embed our whole school writing approach by looking at the following text types and writing strategies
+In term 4, we will embed our whole school writing approach by looking at the following text types and stimulus:

 Picture